Immigration Research

 How many of these immigrants are unauthorized?

-Also according to US government data compiled by the Pew Research Center, there were an estimated 10.7 million unauthorized immigrants in 2016.
+Also according to US government data compiled by the Pew Research Center, there were an estimated 11.0 million unauthorized immigrants in 2022.
+These estimates are based on the 2022 American Community Survey.

 How has this number changed over time?